 - Fan sign sessions of actors and actresses

 - Fan Zone

-There are #OMG Cards to give a number of privileges.
-You can avail fast lanes, booking priorities, meet and greet, etc. using the OMG card.
+There are #OMG Cards provide a number of privileges, such as faster lanes, booking priority, meet and greet, etc.

 - (Friday) June 14: 7 PM – 11:55 PM;

 - (Saturday) June: 15: 9:30 AM – 11:59 PM;